whitequark/irclogger/README.md

 Requirements
 ------------

-  * A Linux server.
-Non-Linux setups will probably work, but have never been tested.
+  * A Debian-based system (any other *nix can be used, but init scripts are written for Debian)
   * Ruby  >= 1.9.3
   * MySQL >= 5 or PostgreSQL >= 9.3
   * Redis >= 2.7